 The timing of this delay is particularly challenging.
 SharePoint Server 2016 and 2019 (core dependencies for the MIM Portal) reach end of support on 14 July 2026.
 Without SP3, MIM remains tethered to these older SharePoint versions, leaving organisations with a potential support gap and increased security and compliance risks.

 MIM 2016 itself remains in extended support until January 2029, and Microsoft will continue to provide security updates during that period.
-However, if SP3 does not arrive in time to support migration away from SharePoint 2016 and 2019, organisations running the MIM Portal on those platforms would be operating on unsupported infrastructure from July 2026.
+However, until a delivery timeline is confirmed, organisations running the MIM portal on SharePoint 2016 or 2019 would be advised to look at contingencies that mitigates SP3 dependency.

 Microsoft has not announced a broad Extended Security Update programme for SharePoint 2016 or 2019.
 However, a limited private extension programme may be available for eligible customers, providing coverage until 12 January 2027.
 It’s worth noting though, that access is not guaranteed and assessed on a case-by-case basis so we’d advise reaching out to your account manager.

-While this may provide short-term breathing space for some organisations, it doesn’t remove the underlying dependency risk.
+While this may provide short-term breathing space for some organisations, this should be viewed as short-term mitigation rather than a strategic alternative.

 This dependency risk exists regardless of whether SP3 ultimately ships.
 The difference is how prepared organisations are to respond.